Paul Goldschmidt Preview, Player Props: Cardinals vs. Braves

 Paul Goldschmidt At The Plate

-- Goldschmidt leads St. Louis with an OBP of .365, plus a team-best slugging percentage of .451.
+- Goldschmidt has an OPS of .825, fueled by an OBP of .367 to go with a slugging percentage of .457.
+All three of those stats lead St. Louis hitters this season.

-- Among qualifying hitters in MLB action, his batting average ranks 32nd, his on-base percentage ranks 21st, and he is 62nd in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 26th in batting average, 19th in on-base percentage, and 56th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.